Larry Slawson received his Master's Degree from UNC Charlotte. He specializes in early American History.

 7. South Carolina Insane Asylum

 The South Carolina Insane Asylum was constructed in Columbia between 1822 and 1827.
 Over the next 175 years of its existence, thousands upon thousands of mental health patients are believed to have entered the asylum (later known as the “South Carolina State Hospital”).
-Despite early attempts to provide a safe and luxurious experience for visitors to the asylum, conditions rapidly deteriorated within the complex, resulting in serious overcrowding, and poor living conditions.
+Despite early attempts to provide a safe and luxurious experience for visitors to the asylum, conditions rapidly deteriorated within the complex, resulting in serious overcrowding and poor living conditions.
 Likewise, budget cuts following the American Civil War seriously hindered financial operations within the facility, resulting in poor supervision and care.
-At its peak (1900), it is estimated that nearly 30-percent of all patients admitted to the asylum were dying each year, with most cases resulting from inadequate care and attention from doctors.
+At its peak (1900), it is estimated that nearly 30 percent of all patients admitted to the asylum were dying each year, with most cases resulting from inadequate care and attention from doctors.

 Officially closed down in 1991, the site is now abandoned and awaiting a planned program of renovation.
-In spite of local efforts to revitalize the complex, however, the site is regularly cited as one of the most haunted places in the state with numerous sightings of ghosts, strange noises, and weird occurrences throughout its long history.
-To date, the most haunted building on the former asylum grounds is the infamous Babcock Building that housed patients for much of hospital’s existence.
+In spite of local efforts to revitalize the complex, however, the site is regularly cited as one of the most haunted places in the state, with numerous sightings of ghosts, strange noises, and weird occurrences throughout its long history.
+To date, the most haunted building on the former asylum grounds is the infamous Babcock Building which housed patients for much of the hospital’s existence.
 Aside from its creepy appearance, it is rumored that the old building is home to numerous spirits believed to have come from former patients that died within its walls.
 The former asylum is, without a doubt, an incredibly spooky place where the faint-of-heart should not venture.

 6. Seven Devils Bridge

-One local legend states that if an individual crosses the bridge at the stroke of midnight (precisely), he/she will experience a temporary moment of insanity, or go completely mad.
+One local legend states that if an individual crosses the bridge at the stroke of midnight (precisely), he/she will experience a temporary moment of insanity or go completely mad.
 In addition, green lights have also been reported by visitors and are said to only be visible when sitting on the bridge.
 What are these lights?
 Nobody knows for certain.
 However, many believe that the lights are the former slaves in spirit form, roaming the area in search of peace and refuge.
-The bridge still stands today, and is located alongside Oakview Road.
+The bridge still stands today and is located alongside Oakview Road.

 5. Unitarian Church Cemetery

 The Unitarian Church Cemetery is an incredibly scary site to behold in South Carolina.
 Located in Charleston, it is said that the cemetery is currently haunted by a once-beautiful woman by the name of Annabel Lee.
 According to local legends, Lee fell madly in love with a sailor “who was stationed at one of the naval bases in Charleston” around the time of the Civil War (Carmichael, 100).
-The pair reportedly spent every possible moment they could with one another, albeit, against her father’s will (who viewed the young man as socially inferior and unsuitable for his daughter to wed).
+The pair reportedly spent every possible moment they could with one another, albeit against her father’s will (who viewed the young man as socially inferior and unsuitable for his daughter to wed).

 After continuing with the relationship, Annabel’s father decided to put an end to the love affair by locking his daughter in a room for several months (forbidding the young sailor from seeing or corresponding with his daughter).
 Soon after, the young sailor was eventually transferred to a new naval station in Virginia (due to the Civil War), never to see the beautiful Annabel Lee again.
-Heartbroken from this tragic set of events, the young girl went into deep depression before finally falling ill with yellow fever several months later, leaving her dead within days.
+Heartbroken from this tragic set of events, the young girl went into a deep depression before finally falling ill with yellow fever several months later, leaving her dead within days.

-At her funeral, Annabel’s father continued to forbid closeness between his daughter and the young sailor, and even went as far as keeping her grave location a secret (by burying her in the family plot without a suitable marker).
+At her funeral, Annabel’s father continued to forbid closeness between his daughter and the young sailor and even went as far as keeping her grave location a secret (by burying her in the family plot without a suitable marker).
 The sailor, known as Edgar A. Perry (better known as Edgar Allan Poe, the world-famous poet) would later write about this experience years later.